Ellis Island: Geography and access

 Ellis Island is in New York Harbor, east of Liberty State Park and north of Liberty Island.
-While most of the island is in Jersey City, New Jersey, a small section is an exclave of New York City.
-The island has a land area of 27.5 acre, much of which is from land reclamation.
-The natural island and contiguous areas comprise 4.68 acre within New York, and are located on the northern portion of the present-day island.
-The artificial land is part of New Jersey.
+The island has a land area of 27.5 acre, most of which was created through land reclamation that is part of Jersey City, New Jersey.
+The natural island and small section of landfill comprises 4.68 acre that is an exclave of New York City.
 The island has been owned and administered by the federal government of the United States since 1808 and operated by the National Park Service since 1965.